-In NR, to support mobility for QoE measurements in CONNECTED state, the QoE measurement configuration transfer is supported on the Xn and NG interfaces, inside the Trace Activation IE. To support keeping QoE measurement configuration in INACTIVE state mobility, QoE measurement configuration for a UE can be fetched from the node hosting the UE Context.In addition, the SA4 requirements for QoE measurements stipulate that the client shall check the QoE configuration only when a session starts.
+In NR, to support mobility for QoE measurements in RRC_CONNECTED state, the QoE measurement configuration transfer is supported on the Xn and NG interfaces, inside the Trace Activation IE as a part of UE Application Layer Measurement Configuration IE that may contain multiple QoE configurations for multiple service types.
+QoE measurements in RRC_IDLE and RRC_INACTIVE state can be supported for MBS.
+To support keeping QoE measurement configuration in RRC_INACTIVE state mobility, QoE measurement configuration for a UE can be fetched from the node hosting the UE Context.
+Whether UE stores its QoE configuration when going to RRC_INACTIVE state for potential use when the UE moves back to RRC_CONNECTED state will be decided in technical specification of the procedures.

+In addition, the SA4 requirements for QoE measurements stipulate that the client shall check the QoE configuration only when a session starts (see "Requirements from SA WGs" below).
 This means that the client shall continue the QoE measurements for an ongoing session even if the UE moves out of the configured area.
 The SA4 requirements are RAT-independent and shall therefore be applied to the mobility solution for QoE measurement in NR, as well.
+QoE measurement reporting continuity in intra-system inter-RAT mobility scenarios should therefore be prioritized in Rel-17.
+QoE measurement reporting continuity in inter-system mobility scenarios may be handled in Rel-18.
+Appropriate action for the case where the target RAT does not support the source RAT configurations (including QoE configuration) is to be defined in normative phase in coordination with RAN2.
+Other issues requiring clarification in normative phase include how the area scope is configured to cover inter-RAT mobility, how service continuity is dealt together with QoE measurements for intra-RAT inter-node mobility, how the target RAT/system knows if the source side has configured the QoE measurement for the concerned UE.